 In addition to giving cash, funding a life-income gift with highly appreciated securities (e.g. publicly traded stocks) can provide additional benefits by minimizing any capital gains taxes.
 Please contact Julie Captain at 312.238.8083 to discuss your personal situation so she may offer the best vehicle for achieving your goals.

 Retirement assets, including IRA or 401(k) assets, can fund outright gifts (for donors 70 ½ years of age and older), as well as deferred gifts, both options offering highly attractive tax benefits.
 Often, individuals are surprised to see that the value of their retirement plans has grown substantially, and that the increased value can be used philanthropically.
-Donors can put their required minimum distribution to good use, while also avoiding payment of income tax on the withdrawal or the excise tax penalty for skipping.
+Also called a Qualified Charitable Distribution (QCD), this gift allows a donor to avoid payment of income tax on the withdrawal or the excise tax penalty for skipping.

 - Outright Gifts: Donors 70 ½ years of age or older can make direct, outright gifts from their IRAs to Shirley Ryan AbilityLab.
 Considered Charitable IRA Rollover gifts, these transfers are easy for donors.
-Simply contact your IRA custodian to authorize your rollover gift, up to $100,000, per nonprofit organization.
+Simply contact your IRA custodian to authorize your rollover gift, up to $100,000, per year.
 Donors avoid paying income tax on the withdrawal from their IRA account, and therefore, are not eligible for a charitable gift deduction.
+Beginning in the year you turn 73, you can use your gift to satisfy all or a part of your required minimum distribution (RMD).
 For assistance, contact our office for additional support.

 - Legacy Gifts: Donors at any age can also name Shirley Ryan AbilityLab as a beneficiary of their retirement asset, for a specific dollar amount or percentage.
-This type of testamentary gift ensures that the donor can use their retirement assets during his or her lifetime and also make a gift that extends his or her legacy.
-To make this kind of gift, simply contact your retirement asset custodian and request a beneficiary designation form and then update it.
+This type of testamentary gift ensures that a donor can use their retirement asset during life and also make a gift that extends one's legacy.
+To make this kind of gift, simply contact your retirement asset custodian, request a beneficiary designation form and update it.

 Insurance is an important financial and estate-planning tool that can also be a powerful partner in charitable gift planning.
 Paid insurance policies can be effective assets to donate as a charitable gift.
 Plus, in many gift-planning scenarios, donors can use insurance to replace and preserve wealth for heirs, thereby replacing the value of the asset the donor contributed.